RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 - Remove non-used services (services that do not appear within the code or the readme)
 - Normalize services names across chatbots (e.g., mysql, mysql-connector, MySQL)
 - Normalize database and endpoint names (e.g., "JSON files" instead of "file1.json", or "Local server" instead of localhost endpoints").

+> Services extracted from action files are usually more reliable than services extracted from README files, especially when there are more README files in the repository.

 **Output**:
 -  `2_chatbots.csv`: save the filtered chatbot dataset in this file.